Stoke next Guildford: History

 Neolithic implements have been found in the parish.

 According to John Marius Wilson's Imperial Gazetteer of England and Wales (1870–72), the manor of Stoke-next-Guildford belonged to the Crown from the time of King Edward the Confessor (d.
 1066) until that of King John (1166–1216), when it was given to the Diocese of London.
 It reverted to the Crown in the first year of the reign of Queen Elizabeth I of England (r.
 1558–1603).
 The manor was passed to various proprietors, and in 1870 belonged to the Onslows.

 The living was a rectory in the Diocese of Winchester.
 In 1851 the population was 2,507, and this had increased to 3,797 by 1861.
-As of 1870, the parish covered 2314 acre.
+In 1870, the parish covered 2314 acre.
 The Cobham and Guildford railway line was opened in 1885 with a station in the parish on the London road.
 In 1894 the southern, urban, part of the parish was split off as the parish of Stoke Within, reducing the suburban and rural Stoke next Guildford parish to 2,049 acres.

 The parish today is in the Diocese of Guildford.

 The civil parish was formed in 1894 from the rural part of Stoke, on 15 November 1904 the parish was abolished and merged with Stoke and Worplesdon.

 Church

 The parish church is St John the Evangelist Church, Stoke Road, Guildford.
-The church has a squat and battlemented 15th century tower, but the rest is mainly Victorian, with plain walls, windows and roofs.
+The church has a squat and battlemented 15th-century tower, but the rest is mainly Victorian, with plain walls, windows and roofs.
 The interior has a broad nave and aisles with an exposed beam roof.
 Low pillars, some of which are very old, support arches that separate the aisles from the nave.
 Stone wall panels include works by the sculptors John Flaxman, John Bacon Junior and Edward Hodges Baily.
 The church is surrounded by a large churchyard.